lbarker/palekai.org/_pages/racingprogram.md

 			<tr>
 				<td colspan="5">
                     <P>
-                        Please plan to be on the water at the appointed time.
+                        Please plan to be ON THE WATER at the appointed time.
                     </p>
 				</td>
 			</tr>